 Read Full Transcript EXPAND

-his fiery immigration rhetoric that seemed to come directly from her.
+his fiery immigration rhetoric that seemed to come directly from her

-I promise you, the country would be run much better if I had a veto over what Donald Trump is doing.
+COULTER: I promise you the country would be run much better if I had a veto over what Donald Trump could do.

 What does Ann Coulter say now?

 ‘Firing Line’ with Margaret Hoover’ is made possible by… Corporate funding is provided by… …and by…

 HOOVER: Ann Coulter welcome back the firing line.

 COULTER: Thank you.
 My, The host has changed.

 HOOVER: You have been a provocative conservative voice for more than two decades.
 You have recently made news because you have been both friend and foe of the president vis a vis immigration policy.